rodrigo0211/HCLIM_Analisys/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - the lower-limit to work with Dates in "pandas" df is year 1678

 &nbsp;&nbsp;&nbsp;&nbsp;**2.5.
 Aggregating**
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - There are rows with same station, locationID and Date/Time.
+Only one must remain.
+The value of the variable is averaged

 &nbsp;&nbsp;&nbsp;&nbsp;**2.6.
 Detect and update non-alphabetic letters in Station names**

 **3. FINDING BREAKINGPOINTS AND FILLING IN DATA (24 hours running time!!)**